-The thing is, that’s an edge case, and it’s important to understand those edge cases to avoid getting ripped off.
+The thing is, that’s an edge case.
+It’s important to understand those edge cases to avoid a ripoff.

-But that’s a lot of ands.
-There’s a reason why the root of the word “exceptional” is “exception.”
-When you search SGC’s population report for rookie cards of Wade Boggs, Tony Gwynn, and Ryne Sandberg, you find fewer than 1% of their cards merit SGC’s equivalent of 10 Gem Mint.
-And that’s in the case of 1983, when cards were produced in large quantities and people were starting to catch on to the idea of baseball cards being valuable.
-Step up to 1987, and Barry Bonds, when cards were being overproduced, quality control was better, people were actively removing cards from packs and putting them straight into top loaders, and everyone knew Bonds was going to be the superstar of his generation, and the rate balloons–all the way to a lousy six percent.
+I searched SGC’s population report for rookie cards of Wade Boggs, Tony Gwynn, and Ryne Sandberg.
+I found fewer than 1% of their cards merit SGC’s equivalent of 10 Gem Mint.
+And that’s in the case of 1983.
+In 1983, cards were produced in large quantities and people were starting to catch on to the idea of baseball cards being valuable.
+Step up to 1987, and Barry Bonds, when cards were being overproduced, quality control was better, people were actively removing cards from packs and putting them straight into top loaders, and everyone knew Bonds was going to be the superstar of his generation, and the rate balloons.
+It balloons all the way to a lousy six percent.
 Six percent of the best of the best rate that grade.
 Only 1.5% of Mark McGwire’s cards grade out similarly.

-Owning an air compressor, an ultrasonic welder, and an equal number of baseball cards and dollar bills doesn’t make one a professional grader, but that’s part of Parenthesis Guy’s business model.
+Owning an air compressor, an ultrasonic welder, and an equal number of baseball cards and dollar bills doesn’t make one a professional grader.
+But that’s part of Parenthesis Guy’s business model.
 And as long as you don’t put GMA Grading’s logo on it, it’s OK.
 If you look at Parenthesis Guy’s listings, the lower-grade cards have GMA’s logo on them, and his 10s all have another logo.

 When it comes to the top-tier grading services, sometimes grading the card with one of them makes it somewhat less valuable.
 If I think a card is a 5 but PSA says it’s a 4, I can’t go and sell it for the value of a 5.
 At best, it’s worth the value of a 4, plus $10 or so for the professional assessment of its legitimacy and grade.

-But if you want to know what cards graded by a reputable service really are worth, Beckett has its Graded Value Price Guide, now in its 9th edition.
+If you want to know what cards graded by a reputable service really are worth, Beckett has its Graded Value Price Guide, now in its 9th edition.
 It will go a long way toward helping you avoid overpaying on Ebay.